 (a) Following a determination by a SAP that a driver is in need of assistance in resolving problems associated with alcohol misuse and/or use of controlled substances, the district shall ensure that the driver is subject to unannounced follow-up alcohol and/or controlled substances testing as directed by the SAP.
 At least six (6) tests shall be conducted during the first twelve (12) months following the driver’s return to duty.

 (b) Follow-up alcohol testing shall be conducted only when the driver is performing safety-sensitive functions, just before the driver is to perform safety-sensitive functions, or just after the driver has ceased performing safety-sensitive functions.

-- The district will pay for and will compensate drivers for their time and mileage for the following alcohol and/or initial controlled substances tests: random, reasonable suspicion, and post-accident.
+- The district will pay for and compensate drivers for their time and mileage for the following alcohol and/or initial controlled substances tests: random, reasonable suspicion and post-accident.

 - SAP services shall be delivered at no cost to the employee through the district’s Employee Assistance Program (EAP).
 Costs for any treatment programs and follow up testing shall be the driver’s responsibility.

 Records collected under this policy will be secured and retained with controlled access for the time periods established by DOT and FMCSA regulations (49 C.F.R. §§ 382.401-.413).
 The data collected under this policy will be reported as required by the FMCSA regulations.

 Educational materials that explain the requirements of this policy and the federal program will be distributed to each driver hired or transferred into a position covered by this policy.
 Each driver, after receiving a copy of the materials, will sign a certificate of receipt and the district will maintain the original of the receipt.
 The collective bargaining representative of the drivers, if any, will be notified of the availability of this information.
 The educational materials will include: